WordPress 5.8

 Blocks as widgets

-If you click on the "Widgets" section in WordPress 5.8, you will now see a view that is more reminiscent of the Gutenberg editor when writing a new blog post.
+If you click on the “Widgets” area in WordPress 5.8, you will now see a view that is more reminiscent of the Gutenberg editor when writing a new blog post.
 The individual widget areas of your WordPress theme can be selected via a drop-down menu.
 For example, the sidebar, the footer, possibly also the header, etc.

 There you can insert blocks and edit them the way you want them to be displayed on your site.
 For example, you can also individually activate or deactivate the WordPress Dark Mode, which was added in WP 5.6, for each widget block.
-All previous or classic WordPress widgets should continue to work as normal.
+All previous or classic WordPress widgets should continue to function as normal.

 Incidentally, there is also an official WordPress plugin for the widget area that reverses this very serious change.
 Classic Widgets ensures that you see the familiar widget view again.
 It will be supported until at least 2022.
 We already know this from the Classic Editor, which displays the editor in the familiar view despite Gutenberg and should help to appease the Gutenberg opponents in the WordPress cosmos.